Sanctions and Asset-Freezing

 (4) When making a request

-under paragraph (2), the Minister must give to Her Majesty’s
+under paragraph (2), the Minister must give to His Majesty’s

 Government in the UK –